pydanny/daniel.feldroy.com/posts/2026/2026-02-what-my-head-injury-taught-me-about-b2b-sales.md

 ---
 date: '2026-02-20T00:45:35.781957+00:00'
 description: There's this way of writing on LinkedIn where you start with a personal story, and then you draw a business lesson from it.
 It's a silly pattern that often reeks of faked success and other forms of falsehood.
-So what better use of my available writing time before symptoms kick in than to write one of those posts?
+So what better use of my available writing time before symptoms kick today in than to write one of those posts?
 published: true
 tags:
 - concussion